-- a) A runoff control plan that limits runoff to that associated with runoff from the subject site in its natural state (not existing stat system shall be designed with retention basins capable of catching a project runoff in excess of natural flows releasing it at a natural The retention basins and system shall be designed to accommodate rungenerated by a ten-year frequency storm. - .b) A hydrology study enalysing the proposed development shall be proand drainage plans shall be sized in accordance with that study's Tamendations. - c) The grading and restoration plan shall include provisions that the land shall be developed in increments of workable size which can be pleted during a single construction season both to insure that soils established well in advance of the rainy season and to assure that a grading activities occur during rainfall periods.
-All soils disturbed not completed during the construction season, including graded periods and stabilized in advance of the rainy season.
-All turbed slopes in a completed development involving grading shall be stabilized as soon as possible through planting of appropriate veget
+a) A runoff control plan that limits runoff to that associated with runoff from the subject site in its natural state (not existing stat system shall be designed with retention basins capable of catching a project runoff in excess of natural flows releasing it at a natural The retention basins and system shall be designed to accommodate run generated by a ten-year frequency storm.

+b) A hydrology study analysing the proposed development shall be proand drainage plans shall be sized in accordance with that study's ramendations.

+c) The grading and restoration plan shall include provisions that the land shall be developed in increments of workable size which can be pleted during a single construction season both to insure that soils established well in advance of the rainy season and to assure that I grading activities occur during rainfall periods.
+All soils disturb but not completed during the construction season, including graded p shall be planted and stabilized in advance of the rainy season.
+All turbed slopes in a completed development involving grading shall be stabilized as soon as possible through planting of appropriate veget COASTAL COMMISSION